ObserverOfTime/mpv-scripts/README.md

 My collection of cross-platform scripts for [mpv][mpv].

-Feel free to edit and adapt them however you like and if you think your changes should be merged, don't hesitate to submit a pull request.
+Feel free to edit and adapt them however you like
+<br>and if you think your changes should be merged,
+<br>don't hesitate to submit a pull request.

 ### [open-dialog](open-dialog)